 Have you ever tried sound healing meditation techniques?
+It’s a form of meditation that uses specific sound healing instruments to boost health and wellness.

 As a meditation teacher and lifelong musician, I love meditations that use sound [for instance, meditating on a singing bowl].